ordance0208/dish-discovery/README.md

 Follow these steps to run Dish Discovery locally:

 1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command: `git clone https://github.com/ordance0208/dish-discovery.git`
-2. **Navigate to the Directory:** Move into the project directory: `cd recipe-app`
+2. **Navigate to the Directory:** Move into the project directory: `cd dish-discovery`
-3. **Install Dependencies:** Install both server-side and client-side dependencies using the following commands: `cd server && npm install` `cd ../client && npm install`
+3. **Install Dependencies:** Install both server-side and client-side dependencies using the following commands: `cd server && npm install` `cd ../client && npm install --legacy-peer-deps`
 4. **Set Up Environment Variables:** **4.1** Create a `.env` file in the `server` directory and add necessary environment variables: `MONGO_ATLAS_URL` for MongoDB connection, `SERVER_PORT` for the port that the server will listen to and `TOKEN_SECRET` for JWT's secret.
 **4.2** Create a .env file in the client directory and add necessary environment variables: `REACT_APP_REST_API_BASE_URL` for the domain and the port of the BE server.
 5. **Run the Development Servers:** In separate terminal windows, run the development servers for the frontend and backend: `cd client && npm run start` `cd ../server && npm run dev`